August von Mackensen

-Anton Ludwig Friedrich August von Mackensen (born Mackensen; 6 December 1849 – 8 November 1945), ennobled as "von Mackensen" in 1899, was a German field marshal.
-He commanded successfully during World War I (1914–1918) and became one of the German Empire's most prominent and competent military leaders.
+Anton Ludwig Friedrich August Mackensen (ennobled as von Mackensen in 1899; 6 December 1849 – 8 November 1945), was a German field marshal.
+He commanded Army Group Mackensen during World War I (1914–1918) and became one of the German Empire's most prominent and competent military leaders.
 After the armistice of 11 November 1918, the victorious Allies interned Mackensen in Serbia for a year.
 In 1920, he retired from the army.
 In 1933 Hermann Göring made him a Prussian state councillor.
 During the Nazi era (1933–1945), Mackensen remained a committed monarchist and sometimes appeared at official functions in his World War I uniform.
 Senior Nazi Party members suspected him of disloyalty, but nothing was proven against him.